Thursday

 March 1965 – After she’s spent two weeks in jail, Natasha’s murder trial begins, having been pushed through the court system by the strangely overeager district attorney Franklin P. Nelson.
 As the trial progresses, Natasha becomes increasingly afraid that she’s being railroaded.
 One night, however, a fight in the city morgue between Daredevil and Mister Hyde leads to an explosion that levels the building, and no trace can subsequently be found of the Scorpion’s body.
 Following this turn of events, Murdock moves that the case be dismissed, and, inexplicably, D.A.
 Nelson agrees.
 Natasha is set free, and disgusted with the American legal system, she leaves for an extended vacation in Switzerland.

 April 1965 – While skiing in the Swiss Alps, Natasha meets a fellow Russian, who claims to have discovered a cure for blindness.
 She calls Matt Murdock, whom she has felt strangely attracted to since her trial, and invites him to join her at the chalet.
 Matt arrives the next day, and he and Natasha have such a good time that they end up in bed together that night.
 Later, after having mind-blowing sex, Natasha discovers that Matt is Daredevil when he slips out to track down a mysterious villain who had been blackmailing Franklin Nelson.
-The Black Widow follows Daredevil, and together they battle the blackmailer, who is revealed to be a robot from the distant future that was impersonating the Russian scientist.
+Black Widow follows Daredevil, and together they battle the blackmailer, who is revealed to be a robot from the distant future that was impersonating the Russian scientist.
 The villain is ultimately defeated by more time-traveling robots.
-Exhausted and thoroughly confused, the Black Widow and Daredevil return to the chalet, where they spend the next couple weeks getting to know each other.
+Exhausted and thoroughly confused, Black Widow and Daredevil return to the chalet, where they spend the next couple weeks getting to know each other.

 May 1965 – Natasha and Matt spend several days in London, England, before deciding to head home to New York City.
 However, their transatlantic flight is hijacked by the Gladiator and some goons he hired in London.
 Matt is able to use the confusion to cover his change into Daredevil, and together he and the Black Widow defeat the villains and foil their plot.
 The plane lands safely in New York, and Daredevil is able to keep his secret identity intact.
 However, while leaving the airport, Matt runs into his old flame Karen Page.
 She throws herself at him and they kiss passionately.
 Natasha realizes that her relationship with Matt isn’t going anywhere after all.
 In the weeks that follow, Matt and Karen get engaged, only to suddenly call it off again.
 Ivan convinces Natasha that she owes it to herself to give Murdock another chance, so she and Matt start dating.